artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 Any filters that have been applied in the Analysis pane or through the Tags drop-down menu will affect what files appear in File List.
 In addition, a date range can be added to filter files by the date they were last modified.

-This pane also provides the option for adding tags.
+This pane also provides an option for adding tags.
 Files can be selected by checking the checkbox next to their filename, creating a tag name, and clicking “Add tag to selected files.”
 Tags can be removed from files by clicking the “-“ next to the tag name.

 .. figure:: images/analysis_file_list.*
    :align: center